Top 10 Best Towns in Lake Como You Can’t Miss

 And if you’re looking for the most amazing Lake Como hotels with pools, you have to check out Grand Hotel Tremezzo.
 Located right on the shores of the lake, this hotel offers some of the best views in all of Lake Como!

-Grand Hotel Tremezzo Lake Como
+Villa Carlotta Grand Hotel Tremezzo

 5. Lenno

 A little further down the coast is Lenno, which is not as well known as some of the larger lakeside towns.
+The highlight of Lenno is undoubtedly the utterly gorgeous Villa del Balbianello.

 Villa del Balbianello is so striking that it’s been featured in multiple movies, including Casino Royale and Star Wars II – Attack of the Clones.
 The rural setting of the villa is absolutely breathtaking, and this is definitely one of the must-visit places on Lake Como.

-Tickets cost €12, and you have to book them at least a few days in advance as they usually sell out quickly.
-You can also buy a combi ticket to both the villa and the gardens for €23, but in this case, you’ll need to book like a month in advance.
+You have to book your tickets at least a few days in advance as they usually sell out quickly.
+You can also buy a combi ticket to both the villa and the gardens, but in this case, you’ll need to book at least a month in advance.

 The town of Lenno is pleasant to walk around, with a picturesque promenade around the lakeshore and lots of places to stop along the way for a glass of something refreshing.
 The Enoteca Bevibene wine bar is a good option and has stunning lakeside views.